Pitcairn Islands: Pitcairn Islands Dark Sky Sanctuary

 In March 2019 the International Dark-Sky Association approved the Pitcairn Islands as a Dark Sky Sanctuary.
 The sanctuary encompasses all 4 islands in the Pitcairn Islands Group for a total land area of 43.25 km^{2} (163/4 sq. mi.).

 Ecology

 Flora

-About nine plant species are thought to be endemic to Pitcairn.
+About 16 plant species are thought to be endemic to Pitcairn.
 These include tapau, formerly an important timber resource, and the giant nehe fern.
-Some, such as red berry (Coprosma rapensis var.
-Benefica), are perilously close to extinction.
+Some, such as red berry (Coprosma benefica), are perilously close to extinction.
 The plant species Glochidion pitcairnense is endemic to Pitcairn and Henderson Islands.
 Pitcairn is part of the Tuamotu tropical moist forests terrestrial ecoregion.

 Fauna

 Between 1937 and 1951, Irving Johnson, skipper of the 96 ft brigantine Yankee Five, introduced five Galápagos giant tortoises to Pitcairn.
 Turpen, also known as Mr Turpen, or Mr. T, is the sole survivor.
 Turpen usually lives at Tedside by Western Harbour.
 A protection order makes it an offence should anyone kill, injure, capture, maim, or cause harm or distress to the tortoise.

 The birds of Pitcairn fall into several groups.
 These include seabirds, wading birds and a small number of resident land-bird species.
 Of 20 breeding species, Henderson Island has 16, including the unique flightless Henderson crake; Oeno hosts 12; Ducie 13 and Pitcairn six species.
 Birds breeding on Pitcairn include the fairy tern, common noddy and red-tailed tropicbird.
 The Pitcairn reed warbler, known by Pitcairners as a "sparrow", is endemic to Pitcairn Island; formerly common, it was added to the endangered species list in 2008.

 A small population of humpback whales migrate to the islands annually, to over-winter and breed.